-Our graduates have great career prospects and are still participating in international and domestic internships, with more than 100 students flying off to work overseas throughout 2021 and many more interning and working at some of the top tourism operators throughout NZ.
+Our graduates have great career prospects and are participating in international and domestic internships with more than 100 students flying off to work overseas, and many more interning at some of the top tourism operators throughout NZ.

 New Zealand School of Tourism students remain in high demand and our strong connections throughout the industry means we’re often the first port of call whenever job openings arise.
-Our students are still participating in international and domestic internships, with more than 100 students flying off to work overseas throughout 2021 and many more interning and working at some of the top tourism operators throughout NZ.
-We are confident these opportunities will continue to pick up throughout 2022 and beyond.
+Our students are participating in international and domestic internships, with more than 100 students flying off to work overseas and many more interning and working at some of the top tourism operators throughout NZ.

 Set up for success